binogure-studio/godotandroid/README.md

 modules="org/godotengine/godot/GodotAndroid"
 ```

-## Initliazing the module using GDScript
+## Initializing the module using GDScript

 Here is an example